Extracting Interpretable Models from Tree Ensembles: Computational and Statistical Perspectives: Optimization Algorithms

 \subsubsection{Discussion}

 With our computational enhancements (\S\ref{computation_enhancements.section}), our CBCD algorithm scales to large problem sizes.
 For example, consider a boosting ensemble of 500 depth 7 trees, fit on the \textsc{wind} dataset from \cite{haslett1989space}, which has 6500 observations---the resulting ensemble has over 95000 nodes.
 Our CBCD algorithm can find high-quality solutions in less than \textbf{30 seconds}, and, moreover, can compute the regularization path of solutions of varying sparsities in less than 4 minutes.
-In \S\ref{approx_timing.section}, we present an experiment that evaluates the computation time of our approximate algorithm for computing regularization paths.
+In \S\ref{approx_timing.section}, we evaluate the computation time of our approximate algorithm for computing regularization paths.
+Importantly, we observe that our approximate algorithm obtains high-quality solutions along the regularization path which, although worse than those obtained by our exact algorithm, remain practically useful in real-world settings.
+We explore this in detail in \S\ref{opt_v_approx.appx} of the appendix.